Are you considering adding dashcams to your fleet and concerned about pushback from your drivers?

 “The human side is probably the biggest thing in a rollout like this: have a plan, have it in writing, make sure everybody gets the memo and be able to answer questions,” said Phipps of Bettendorf Trucking.
 “The camera itself is just a piece of hardware; it’s how it’s interpreted and how you lay it out there that makes the difference.”

-EROAD’s Clarity, for example, automatically starts recording when – and only when – the truck’s engine is running.
-Drivers don’t have to do anything unless they opt to manually start sending clips to the cloud with the push of a button on the dash.
+EROAD’s Clarity Edge, for example, automatically starts recording when the ignition is on.
+Drivers don’t have to do anything else unless they opt to manually start sending clips to the cloud with the push of a button on the dash.

 Share This